How Businesses in Fredericton Can Win More Customers Online

 • Local sponsorships and newsletters.
 Consider sponsored placements with Fredericton business associations and local media to reach engaged readers.

-How to set a starter budget
+How to Set a Starter Budget

 Begin with ten to twenty dollars per day for two to three weeks.
 Test two audiences and two creative variations.
 Track results with UTM links so you can see which ad drove calls, directions, or bookings in your analytics.
 Each Monday, pause the lowest performer and replace it with a fresh version.